eunices/masters-thesis-code/2020-08-31-jsa-type-v2/readme.md

 * use most updated location
 * consistency of journal country and city

-TODO 22/12 7.
+DONE 22/12 7.
 Clean publication duplicates (clean04.r)

 * leave page numbers out of counting unique publications (referring to specific pages of section in which description is found)
 * clean "author" field to original publication (instead of author in publication); if "paper.editors" exists, use it in place of "paper.authors" as it is one publication (remove "In[i]") (created  `paper.authors_n_edit` to reflect this)
 * treat book sections, books and encylopedia as books (created `paper.type_n` to reflect this)

-TODO 23/12 8.
+DONE 23/12 8.
 Clean biodata of authors (clean05.r)

+* most important fields to add are current location of residence and whether alive as of 2019

 - Use the pipeline `main.r` to call the entire pipeline to create cleaned data used in analyses later (called with functions in `subset.r`).